MaxIOFS/MaxIOFS/README.md

 # MaxIOFS - S3-Compatible Object Storage

-**Version**: 0.2.5-alpha
+**Version**: 0.3.0-beta
-**Status**: Active Development (Alpha Phase - Validated with Warp Testing) **License**: MIT
+**Status**: Beta - S3 Core Compatibility Complete **License**: MIT

 MaxIOFS is an S3-compatible object storage system built in Go with an embedded Next.js web interface.
 Designed to be simple, portable, and deployable as a single binary.

-## ⚠️ Project Status
+## 🎉 Project Status

-**This project is in ALPHA phase**.
+**This project is now in BETA phase**.
 This means:
+- ✅ **All core S3 features fully implemented and tested**
-- ✅ Works for basic to intermediate use cases
+- ✅ **AWS CLI compatibility validated for all major operations**
-- ✅ **Successfully tested with MinIO Warp (7000+ objects, bulk operations validated)**
+- ✅ Successfully tested with MinIO Warp (7000+ objects, bulk operations validated)
-- ✅ **Metadata consistency verified under load**
+- ✅ Metadata consistency verified under load
-- ⚠️ API may change without prior notice
+- ✅ Bucket Policy, Versioning, Lifecycle, and Delete Markers working
-- ⚠️ Recommended for testing and development environments
+- ⚠️ Suitable for testing, development, and staging environments
-- ❌ DO NOT use in production without your own extensive testing
+- ⚠️ Production use requires your own extensive testing
-- ❌ DO NOT trust as the only copy of critical data
+- ❌ Not yet recommended as sole storage for critical production data

 ## 🎯 Features